hannahro15/airflow_project_1/README.md

 # Airflow Project 1

+This project is about using AirFlow and Docker to create an ETL pipeline.
+I used the Pokemon API to retrieve Pikachu from it as part of the ETL process.

+## Agile

+I used GitHub project board to create the various tasks, and also the user stories for each of those tasks.

+## Technologies Used
+- Airflow
+- Docker
+- Python

 ## Initial setup connecting to Airflow/Docker

 1. After adding the docker-compose.yaml file, set up the Python virtual environment.
 Use the following command: